 \end{aligned}

-\] Note that this covariance is negative.
-This makes sense because if you draw a white ball, that makes it less likely that you’ll draw a white ball again.
+\] Notice that this covariance is negative.
+This makes sense because if we sample a defective can, that makes it less likely that we will sample another defective can.
 Therefore, \(I_j\) and \(I_k\) tend to move in opposite directions.

 Now, substituting this covariance into the complete expression, we have